• Skip to primary navigation

 Jill Colonna

-Seared scallops served on a creamy risotto served with a spicy chorizo sauce.
-A saucy French trick how to keep risotto creamy & flavourful.
-Also good with prawns or fish.
+Seared scallops served on a creamy risotto with a spicy chorizo sauce.
+A saucy French trick how to keep risotto creamy and flavourful by serving the sauce apart.
+Recipe also good topped with prawns or fish.

 Print Recipe Pin Recipe